-- Investment decisions for the Investment Funds are made by the Investment Managers independently of each other.
-As a result, at any particular time, one Investment Fund may be purchasing shares of an issuer whose shares are being sold by another Investment Fund.
-Consequently, the Fund could directly or indirectly incur certain transaction costs without accomplishing any net investment result. - The Fund expects it may purchase non-voting securities of an Investment Fund or waive some or all of its right to vote its securities with respect to Investment Funds.
+- The Fund expects it may purchase non-voting securities of an Investment Fund or waive some or all of its right to vote its securities with respect to Investment Funds.
 Consequently, in that situation, it may not be able to vote (or would have its vote limited) on matters that require the approval of the investors in the Investment Fund, including matters that could adversely affect the Fund's investment in the Investment Fund. - The Fund may make additional investments in or effect withdrawals from Investment Funds only at certain specified times.
 The Fund may not be able to withdraw its investment in an Investment Fund promptly after it has made a decision to do so, which may result in a loss and adversely affect the Fund's investment return. - Investment Funds may be permitted to distribute securities "in-kind" to investors making withdrawals of capital.
 Upon the Fund's withdrawal of all or a portion of its interest in an Investment Fund, the Fund may receive securities that are illiquid or difficult to value.
 In such circumstances, the Adviser would determine whether to attempt to liquidate the security, hold it in the Fund's portfolio or distribute it to Shareholders in the Fund.
 In the event the Fund were to receive such securities from the Investment Fund, it would be required to dispose of such securities either through liquidation or by distributing such securities to Shareholders in connection with a repurchase by the Fund of all or a portion of Shares of Shareholders. - Delays in Investment Manager reporting may delay reports to Shareholders.